ekoeppen/janus/docs/utils.ft.md

 ## Utilities for strings and paths

-Create a string which keeps the data in the dictionary.
-The first two cells of the string contain the current length and the maximum length, followed by the actual string data.
-When called, a string returns the address of the first cell, i.e. the current length:

-    : string        create 0 , dup , allot
-                    does> ;

-Print out the lengt, maximum length and data address of a string:

-    : string.       dup @ . cell+ dup @ . cell+ . ;

-Similar to `count`, leave the data addess and current length of the string on the stack:

-    : string-count  ( s -- c-addr n ) dup @ swap cell+ cell+ swap ;

-Append a single character to the string:

-    : c>string      ( c s -- ) dup >r dup @ swap cell+ cell+ + c!
-1 r> +! ;

-Get the address of the first unallocated character:

-    : string-last   ( s -- c-addr ) dup @ swap cell+ cell+ + ;

-Append the contents of a given memory range to the string:

-    : s>string      ( c-addr n s -- ) dup >r string-last swap dup >r cmove r> r> +! ;

-Copy the contents of a memory range to the string:

-    : string!       ( c-addr n s -- ) 0 over ! s>string ;

 Copy or append a memory region to a counted string:

     : place         ( c-addr u s -- ) 2dup c!
 1+ swap cmove ;